 You will be asked to provide photocopies of the following:

-- IRS form 1040 that identifies the child as your dependent or a letter from your tax preparer (on letterhead) declaring your dependent is eligible but files their own taxes.
+- IRS Form 1040 that identifies the child as your dependent or a letter from your tax preparer (on letterhead) declaring your dependent is eligible but files their own taxes.

-- school records as proof of full-time attendance, which must include:
+- School records as proof of full-time attendance, which must include:

-- name of institution,
+- Name of institution.

-- court orders to prove legal guardianship (if applicable),
+- Court orders to prove legal guardianship (if applicable).

 These documents are referred to as proofs, proving your eligibility for coverage.
 Learn more here about the required proofs you may need to submit to enroll a dependent in insurance.
 You can also view this short dependent eligibility proofs e-learning module.

 Coverage for disabled dependents